sveltejs/kit/documentation/docs/25-build-and-deploy/40-adapter-node.md

 ### precompress

 Enables precompressing using gzip and brotli for assets and prerendered pages.
-It defaults to `false`.
+It defaults to `true`.

 ### envPrefix